 - Statements from people who witnessed your injuries

-Call and schedule your initial consultation with a Carrollton car accident attorney today.
+Call and schedule your initial consultation with the experienced lawyers at the Law Office of John B. Jackson today.
 You can sit down and discuss your case in private.
 Your attorney will give you an idea of what your case may be worth.
 He can also let you know if you have a case at all.

 The initial consultation is absolutely free.
 And, you pay nothing until you settle your case.
 The insurance company will have attorneys working for them and so should you!